bradbeck/grpc-spire/README.md

 ## Setup Spire

-Setup Spire using the quickstart manifests and then wait for the spire server to be ready.
+Setup Spire using the spiffe-csi manifests and then wait for the spire server and agent to be ready.

 ```bash
 k apply -f spiffe-csi/spire-namespace.yaml